Investigations and Sanctions (FINRA 8000 Series)

 FINRA enforcement works through a combination of staff investigations, formal complaints, hearings before FINRA's Office of Hearing Officers, and appeals to FINRA's National Adjudicatory Council and ultimately to the SEC.

-Rule 8210 is FINRA's core investigative tool.
+The FINRA information-and-testimony rule is FINRA's core investigative tool.
 The rule authorizes staff to require a member or associated person to:

 • Provide information (orally, in writing, or electronically) relating to any matter within FINRA's jurisdiction